TOP 10 Most Dangerous Dinosaurs In The World

 This vast, carnivorous dinosaur reached a length of over 30 feet, and paleontologists have found direct evidence that this fierce predator hunted in flocks.

 He lived in the territories of present-day South America at the beginning of the Upper Cretaceous.
 Many characteristics make it close to Giganotosaurus.
-TOP 10 Most Dangerous Dinosaur in The World
+TOP 10 Most Dangerous Dinosaurs in The World

 7. Coelophysis: Lethal Teeth